 4. MIGRATION PROCESS

-Q: Does this link existing Jenkins masters, or does this migrate them onto the private cloud monitored by the Private SaaS Edition Operations Center?
+Q: Does this link existing Jenkins controllers, or does this migrate them onto the private cloud monitored by the Private SaaS Edition Operations Center?

-A: It links to existing Jenkins masters.
-You can then move or copy items across masters in order to move your workload to the Private SaaS Edition cluster.
+A: It links to existing Jenkins controllers.
+You can then move or copy items across controllers in order to move your workload to the Private SaaS Edition cluster.

-Q: If the masters are running as Docker containers, is the JNLP port mapped out so that the CLI and webstart-based slaves can connect?
+Q: If the controllers are running as Docker containers, is the JNLP port mapped out so that the CLI and webstart-based agents can connect?

 A: JNLP ports are mapped, SSH ports (required for CLI usage) are not yet available.